KUGELO2424/Kordi/README.md

 ```

 **Step 5:**
 Project use mailing for verifing user by email address.
-To use email verification add enviromental variables to configuration.properties file locally with proper values.
+To use email verification export enviromental variables  or create `application-dev.yml` file locally with proper properties.
-Example values in configuration.properties that could be used for mail server
+Example values in .env.example that could be used for mail server

 ```
 MAIL_HOST=localhost